 It was in fact a pivotal seizure.
 With Beersheba taken and the wells intact, the reputation of the Australian Light Horse quickly spread through Turkish occupied Israel.
-When Jerusalem was taken, there was hardly any resistance as the Turks retreated en masse.
-On December 11th 1917 the Australian Light Horsemen rode triumphantly into Jerusalem, so far from their homes, their emu feathers proudly fluttering in the breeze, to be greeted with a hysterical welcome by Jews and Christians.
-As the triumphant British General Allenby entered the city through the Jaffa gate, his honour guard was made up of slouch hatted Aussies.
+As fighting renewed in Gaza, the Turks endeavoured to retake Beersheba on 2nd November but were unsuccessful.
+On 7th November, Gaza was abandoned.
+When Jerusalem was taken the following month, there was hardly any resistance as the Turks retreated, en masse, to a new line in central Palestine.
+On December 11th the Australian Light Horsemen rode triumphantly into Jerusalem, so far from their homes, their emu feathers proudly fluttering in the breeze, to be greeted with a hysterical welcome by Jews and Christians.
+As the triumphant British General Allenby entered the city through the Jaffa gate, dismounting, to come in on foot, his honour guard was made up of slouch hatted Aussies.
 Opposite him as he stood on the steps of the Citadel of David he was encircled by another honour guard of proud ANZAC Light Horsemen!

 Most of the Diggers shared little of that afternoon on October 31 with their families, as was the custom of men of that generation.
 "All we heard was that it was pretty much a desperate measure," said Grant Pike, whose great-uncle Harold Seale survived the charge.
 "They had 20 minutes to form up and get going."